P-p-H-d/mlib/README.md

 #### ARRAY\_OPLIST(name [, oplist])

 Return the oplist of the array defined by calling ARRAY\_DEF with name & oplist.
+If there is no given oplist, the default oplist for standard C type is used.

 #### Created methods